This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-As your perfectly baked cake cools, I recommend whipping up one of my jelly and jam recipes or sauce recipes as a topping for your angel food cake: Blueberry Sauce, Quick Strawberry Jam, Chocolate Sauce, Caramel Sauce, or go tropical with a pineapple sauce or fresh fruit and whipped cream.
+As your perfectly baked cake cools, I recommend whipping up one of my jelly and jam recipes or dessert sauce & toppings recipes as a topping for your angel food cake.
+A few ideas include this easy blueberry sauce, quick strawberry jam, chocolate fudge sauce, salted caramel sauce, or go tropical with a pineapple sauce or fresh fruit and homemade whipped cream.

 What makes an angel food cake rise?